Archives For greenhouse

 PHOTO: Botanical Bill at the entrance of the Woodcut exhibit.

-1. An exhibit called Woodcut would sound good to a woodchuck — which, along with “whistle pig,” is another common name for a groundhog.
-Botanical Bill brought his name tag along on his adventure, which starts at the Woodcut exhibit.
+1. An exhibition called Woodcut would sound good to a woodchuck — which, along with “whistle pig,” is another common name for a groundhog.
+Botanical Bill brought his name tag along on his adventure, which starts at the Woodcut exhibition.
 What material makes up the exhibit’s title?

 PHOTO: Botanical Bill checks out the rings on a tree slice.